readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 appear as rather straight-forward.
 They think about their day-to-day life and there such questions appear quite often … due to limited spending power: "Do I treat myself to a good meal and don't go to the pub or vice versa?"
-However, when asking this question we already compares the amount of our money with the price of the two things we would enjoy doing.
+However, when asking this question we already compare the amount of our money with the price of the two things we would enjoy doing.
 We come to the conclusion that these magnitudes do not match up and hence we have to limit ourselves.
 Only after we compared the respective magnitudes we arrive at limiting our needs and desires.
-Only after this step we make the absurd but forced upon ourselves
-comparison: what can I do without.
+Only after this step we make the forced upon ourselves comparison: what can I do without.
 This way the daily struggle appears as if the exchange relations were determined by use-values or our own individual needs and desires.

-Two comparisons between use-values are sensible, but have nothing to do with the question considered here: Firstly, I can compare a use-value in relation to a particular need.
+Two comparisons between use-values are sensible, but have nothing to do with the question considered here.
+Firstly, I can compare a use-value in relation to a particular need.
 If I want to drink a hot drink, a cup might be more useful than a glass.
 A bicycle, however, certainly does not come to mind.
 Secondly, I can ask myself whether remodelling my room is worth the effort if it takes up so